Nosebleed

 • Nosebleeds are common, especially in children.

-• They can usually be easily treated at home.
+• They can usually be treated with first aid.

 • First aid treatment includes sitting upright, leaning your head forward and pinching your nostrils until the bleeding stops.

 • If you have a lot of nosebleeds, or they're heavy, talk to your healthcare provider.
-They may be a sign of an underlying bleeding disorder, which can lead to complications like anaemia.
+They may be a sign of an underlying bleeding disorder.

-• A nosebleed can also be serious if you are an older adult with other conditions (eg, high blood pressure), or you're taking a blood thinner medicine.
+• A nosebleed can also be serious if you're an older adult with other conditions, such as high blood pressure, or you're taking a blood thinning medicine.

 Woman outdoors blowing her nose into a tissue

-See your GP or go to the nearest emergency department immediately if you or someone you care for experiences any of the following:
+See your healthcare provider or go to the nearest emergency department immediately if you or someone you care for experiences any of the following:

 • very heavy bleeding from the nose